Boundary Waters Care Center COVID-19 Infection Prevention and Response Action Plan

 - Assuring safe congregate dining and group activities.
 Communal dining and congregate group activities will occur while adhering to the core principles of COVID-19 infection prevention.
 This includes physical distancing, covering faces with masks per CDC and CMS guidance, and practicing proper hand hygiene.

 While visits are permitted for all residents at all times— even in the event of an outbreak—visitors should know there are risks of transmission that are associated with entering our community if we have any active COVID-19 cases.
 While federal officials do not recommend it, residents who are on transmission-based precautions (TBP) or quarantine due to active COVID-19 may still receive visitors.
-In these cases, visits should occur in the residents’ rooms and the participants should wear well-fitting face masks.
-Visitors should adhere to the core principles of infection prevention as outlined above.
+In these cases, visits should occur in the residents’ rooms, tenants’ apartments and the participants should adhere to the core principles of infection prevention and control, including wearing well-fitting masks, practicing proper hand hygiene, and keeping physical distance as appropriate.

 Please know our team is readily available to help coordinate and accommodate visits with Boundary Waters Care Center residents in a way that is appropriate for our physical setting, meets personal needs, and maintains the comfort and safety of all.
 Thank you.